lmc-eu/spirit-design-system/packages/web/src/scss/components/Modal/README.md

 ## Modal

-Modal establishes the layer with backdrop.
+Modal establishes the top layer with a backdrop.
 Under the hood it uses the [`<dialog>` element][mdn-dialog] which provides several accessibility advantages.

 ```html
 <dialog id="example_1" class="Modal" aria-labelledby="example_1_title">